NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 ### Homebrew
 #### Development

 Developing Nintendo DS Homebrew typically uses devKitPro tools, such as devKitARM, libnds, and libfat.
-There are multiple graphics library, such as NightFox Lib and EasyGL2D.
-There's also ToolchainGenericDS, made by coto and a port of FatFS, if you don't like how libnds is handled
+However, there is the possibility to branch out and use alternative software:

+- **SD Card libraries:** devKitPro recommends libfat.
+We recommend using libslim instead, as it allows usage of different partitions, quicker speeds and non-blocking.
+- **Graphic Library:** We recommend using easyGL2D, which comes shipped with libnds.
+However, you could use NightFox Lib.
+- **Entire Toolchains:** We recommend using devKitARM and libnds, as it includes DSi compatibility and has a larger ecosystem.
+However, if your target is exclusively flashcarts on a Nintendo DS, feel free to use ToolchainGenericDS.

 #### Flashcards